Top 3 Scenic Drives Near The Cabins In Helen Georgia

 Georgia Mountain Parkway

 Regardless of your vacation schedule, the Georgia Mountain Parkway should definitely be included as a part of your trip itinerary.
-Located close to the cabins in Helen, Georgia, this is a quick and easy drive that leads you through the famed backcountry of northern Georgia.
+This is a quick and easy drive that leads you through the famed backcountry of northern Georgia.
 Low on traffic and high on breathtaking scenery, this route is a definite must.

 The Georgia Mountain Parkway begins as GA 515, otherwise known as the Appalachian Development highway.
 All along the highway, you will enjoy the fantastic mountain and forest scenery, as well as pass through a number of quaint towns and antique villages.
 Dotted with lakes, wildlife, scenery, and historical landmarks, there is truly something for everyone on this serene drive.